Five Nights at Freddy's 2: Gameplay

 Five Nights at Freddy's 2 is a point-and-click survival horror game.
 Players take on the role of a night security guard who must complete their shift without being caught by the homicidal animatronic characters that wander throughout the building.

 The player character sits alone in an office which they cannot leave.
 They have access to a network of security cameras which can be used to track the movement of the animatronics.
 The office has three entrances; a center hallway and two side air vents.
 Unlike with the previous game, none of the office entrances can be sealed off, and the animatronics can enter unimpeded.

-The animatronics include remodeled "toy" versions of Freddy, Bonnie, Chica and Foxy from the first game, their decrepit counterparts, and two new characters called the Puppet and Balloon Boy.
-The player can shine a light on animatronics through the camera feeds to slow them down temporarily, and can avoid detection from the characters by wearing an animatronic mask.
+The animatronics include remodeled "toy" versions of Freddy, Bonnie, Chica and Foxy from the first game, their decrepit counterparts, and two new characters called the Puppet (also known as the Marionette) and Balloon Boy.
+The player can shine a light on animatronics through the camera feeds to slow them temporarily, and can avoid detection from the characters by wearing an animatronic mask.
 The mask does not work on Foxy or the Puppet, and the player is incapable of accessing the cameras while wearing it.
 The flashlight must be repeatedly shone into the center hallway to ward off Foxy, and the Puppet is subdued by a music box that must be constantly wound up using the camera feed.
 The power supply for camera use is unlimited, but this does not apply to the flashlight; if its battery runs out, the player becomes vulnerable.

 The player character is killed if they are caught by an animatronic, except for Balloon Boy, who only disables the flashlight.
-After the player dies and receives a game over, there is a chance that an Atari-style minigame will appear.
+After the player dies and receives a game over, there is a chance that one of four Atari-style minigame will appear.
 These minigames provide insight into the plot.
 The game is divided into levels called nights, which last several minutes in real time and gradually increase in difficulty.